wonderunit/shot-core/README.md

 Starts a web UI listening at [http://localhost:3000](http://localhost:3000)

+On macOS you can then seed the first project on the server by running (in another terminal):

+`scripts/seed`

 Environment vars:
 - `ZCAM_URL`: full url to Z Cam, default is `http://localhost:8080`
 - `ZCAM_WS_URL`: override Z Cam WebSockets URL (default is based on `ZCAM_URL`, port + 1)